12 The Stanford-SFUSD Partnership: Development of Data-Sharing Structures and ProcessesMoonhawk Kim (University of California, Berkeley)

 - What might be the necessary investment in building agency capacity for maintaining data infrastructure and managing data transfers?

-A small agency that plans to have the bulk of its analysis conducted by a single external partner may find it more efficient to invest in the downstream processes of data transfer and cleanup.
-In contrast, an agency that anticipates developing long-term partnerships with researchers across multiple agencies or that conducts its own analyses in-house may reap greater benefits from investing in upstream data management and governance within the agency.
+The factors that the editors of this volume identify in the introductory chapter are important to consider.
+An agency that plans to have the bulk of its analysis conducted by a single external partner may find it more efficient to invest in the downstream processes of data cleanup and transfer.
+A similar calculation would apply if a research entity partners with multiple agencies.
+In contrast, an agency that anticipates developing long-term partnerships with researchers across multiple entities or that conducts its own analyses in-house may reap greater benefits from investing in upstream data management and governance within the agency.

 Staffing the data-sharing infrastructure appropriately is critical to the fluid functioning of the arrangement, along with having clear processes and workflows.
 At SFUSD, the supervisor of research and evaluation in RPA manages the overarching process of co-designing, vetting, and approving research projects as well as guiding researchers and practitioners to interpret and act on the findings.
 Since 2017, the supervisor of analytics in RPA has been the point person for managing and housing SFUSD data for research, devoting about 20 percent of the role’s time to data management, including supplying data to Stanford and other research institutions.
 For Stanford, the data manager at CEPA is the point person for managing and housing SFUSD data within the university, with about 50 percent of their allocated time focused on maintaining the data infrastructure for the Stanford-SFUSD Partnership.
 For Ed Partners, the Partnership director of the Stanford-SFUSD Partnership manages day-to-day activities, ensures the agreements and operations are properly functioning to support the data exchange, and supports the Supervisor of Analytics and the Data Manager in the data compilation and exchange.
 The Partnership director devotes about 10 to 20 percent of the role to supporting data infrastructure.